 27.07.2015 Travel Insurance

-The hike is 7.7km with a dizzying bridge 105 metres high.
+The el Camino del Rey hike is 7.7km with a dizzying bridge 105 metres high.

 Those with a fear of heights, beware.
-This hike isn’t for the faint of heart.
-Thought the walls of the canyon around you will draw your attention, taking a peek between your feet might give you a sense of vertigo.
+This hike isn’t for the faint hearted.
+Though the rock face of the canyon around you will draw your attention, peeking between your feet might give you a sense of vertigo.

 If you are an adrenaline junkie, this may be the hike for you.
 Offering great views, spectacular scenery and the opportunity to spot a range of wildlife from a height, it is a walk you will never forget.